Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Experiments

 \subsection{\sys and Official Inspection Comparison}

 To answer \textbf{RQ.2}, we calculate the daily number of bans for the day and cumulative ban-sums by \sys and the official inspections illustrated in \autoref{fig:bancycle}.
-The figure indicates that \sys's identification effectiveness (daily count in red bars) and efficiency (cumulative count in red lines) outrank those of the official manual inspections (blue bars and lines) on both cheat types.
+The figure indicates that \sys's identification effectiveness (daily count in red bars) and efficiency (cumulative count in solid red lines) outrank those of the official manual inspections (hatched blue bars and dashed blue lines) on both cheat types.
 Additionally, \autoref{tb:remedy} compares the average ban duration per match, revealing that \sys's seconds-scale processing time is exponentially more efficient than official inspections.
-The remediation rate indicates the percentage of cheaters not banned in the first labeling but caught in the second labeling.
-In \autoref{tb:remedy}, we list the remediation rate after the second labeling among \sys's false positives (which are obtained after the first labeling).
-It demonstrates that \sys can capture the authentic cheaters among the \textit{normal players} initially labeled by the official anti-cheats.
-This also suggests that while \sys is robust to mislabeled data, using a purer dataset would further improve results.
+The remediation rate indicates the percentage of cheaters not banned in the first labeling but caught in the second labeling. \autoref{tb:remedy} lists the remediation rate after the second labeling among \sys's false positives (which are obtained after the first labeling).
+It demonstrates that \sys can capture the authentic cheaters who escape from the official anti-cheat system.
+Moreover, this indicates that \sys is robust against mislabeled data.
+We also compare the \sys's performance with the official in-use anti-cheat in the next section, as it is relevant to \sysinteg.